MissStrong/ICD2O/Notes/Unit 3/Note 14 - Checkboxes.md

 ![](../../Images/JS_Checkbox_1.png)

 If we want to make something happen when we check off the box, we can use the `onclick` attribute.
 This allows us to call a function whenever the checkbox is checked or unchecked.
+The `checked` property will be `true` when the checkbox is checked off and `false` when it's unchecked.

 ```html
 <!DOCTYPE html>